jgomez18UCM/Localization-Text-Recognition/training/README.md

 If you haven't placed your font inside _fonts_ folder before creating this image, copy it in mentioned folder so you can use it inside container.

-Copy custom font file inside _/usr/local/share/fonts_ and run the following command so the OS recognize the font.
+In the container, copy custom font file inside _/usr/local/share/fonts_ and run the following command so the OS recognize the font.
 ```
 fc-cache -f -v
 ```